The U.N. Security Council has lifted a ban on diamond exports from Ivory Coast and also moved to ease an arms embargo on the West African nation.

 Ivory Coast U.N.
 Ambassador Youssoufou Bamba hailed the vote.
 He said the U.N. recognizes his country has "fully satisfied" minimum conditions of the Kimberley Process, the system to ensure so-called conflict diamonds do not enter world markets.

-"The resolution recognizes the urgent necessity of the government of Cote d'Ivoire to train and equip security forces, especially the police and gendarmerie with significant weapons and ammunition to carry out their security missions and maintaining order," he said.
+"The resolution recognizes the urgent necessity of the government of Cote d'Ivoire to train and equip security forces, especially the police and gendarmerie with significant weapons and ammunition to carry out their security missions and maintaining order."

 The United States backed the resolution, but Deputy Ambassador Jeffrey DeLaurentis said the United States had favored a more gradual approach to adjusting the arms embargo.